Mulc1b3R/hummingbird/README.md

 Main = hummingbird.py :

-Choose a 'target url' and enter it into you .env file + save.
-(TARGET_URL=https://psicodata.io).
+Choose a 'target url' and enter it into your example.env file, rename file '.env' , (delete the word 'example') + save as .env (txt).     e.g (TARGET_URL=https://psicodata.io).

+(.env files are invisible on some operating systems due to the fact that they contain sensitive data such as api keys ).

+Hummingbird should be os and browser 'agnostic' , this is for windows but all you need change is the syntax of yr commands if you are running on something else.

+create a folder called 'archive'.

 In root dir (your folder name) . type ; pip install -r requirements.txt